SignificoHealth/recco-ios-sdk/README.md

 __Seamless integration__

 This product has a special focus on working smoothly with existing products.
-With very few steps Recco can be configured and fully operational.
+Recco can be configured and fully operational in just a few steps.

 __Technological trend__

-Recco aims to be in line with modern solutions and development trends, best practices and official guidelines are followed to keep quality at is highest level.
+Recco aims to be in line with modern solutions and development trends.
+We followed the best practices and official guidelines to keep quality at is highest level.

 __Analytics & Reporting__

 Monitor the utilization and impact of the recommendation engine.
-You can track key metrics like user engagement, satisfaction levels, and health outcomes to evaluate the effectiveness of our solution.
+You can track key metrics, such as user engagement, satisfaction levels, and health outcomes to evaluate the effectiveness of our solution.

 __Personalized content__

-Our engine learns to recommend the user content for each topic that the user motivate to improve their health behavior.
-The recommendations will change on the path of the user and will recommend always the content which the user helps to go forward in the specific time.
+Our engine learns to recommend content for each topic that motivates the user to improve their health behavior.
+The recommendations will change based on the path the user chooses, and will always recommend content, which will help the user to move forward.

+__Recco__ once integrated, will be part of your product, and can be experienced as a __full interactive journey__ for your users.

 ## Setup

-__Recco__ can be integrated and be part of your product the whole product experience, is brought in the shape of a a __full user interactive journey__ having all features included.

-Following this approach, integration brings access to services in which the UI solution leans, so consumers can develop __their own experiences__.
+You can install the Recco SDK using several methods:

 ### Swift Package Manager